Vera Karalli: Early life and career

-Born in Moscow, Karalli graduated from the Moscow Theatre School in 1906 under the direction of the prominent Russian instructor Alexander Gorsky.
+Born in Moscow on 8 August 1889, Karalli graduated from the Moscow Theatre School in 1906 under the direction of the prominent Russian instructor Alexander Gorsky.
 Karalli performed with Sergei Diaghilev's Ballets Russes company in 1909, as well as 1919 and 1920.
 She became a soloist at the Bolshoi Theatre after two years and became a ballerina in 1915.
 Karalli was frequently paired with danseur Mikhail Mordkin.

-In 1914 Karalli also embarked on a successful acting career, and became one of Russia's first celebrated film actresses.
+In 1914, Karalli also embarked on a successful acting career, and became one of Russia's first celebrated film actresses.
 Her first role was in the 1914 Pyotr Chardynin directed drama Ty pomnish' li?
 (English title: Do You Remember?) opposite the successful actor Ivan Mozzhukhin.
 From 1914 to 1919, Vera Karalli would appear in approximately sixteen Russian silent films, including the 1915 adaptation of Leo Tolstoy's War and Peace titled Voyna i mir.
 Her last film appearance was in a German dramatic release entitled Die Rache einer Frau (English title: A Woman's Revenge) in 1921.
 Often chosen as a leading lady by the notable director Yevgeni Bauer, Karalli is possibly best recalled for her performances in the Bauer directed adaptations of novelist Ivan Turgenev's Posle smerti (English: After Death) in 1915 and her role as Gizella in the 1917 melodrama Umirayushchii Lebed (The Dying Swan).